Calpionella

-Calpionella is an extinct genus of calpionellid, a group of single celled eukaryotes.
+Calpionella is an extinct genus of calpionellid, a group of single-celled eukaryotes.
 Their fossils are found in rocks of Upper Jurassic to Lower Cretaceous age.

 Etymology

-The name is derived from the Greek "κάλπις", meaning "water jug".
+The name is derived from Greek κάλπις, kálpis 'water jug'.

 Biostratigraphic significance

 The first occurrence of the species Calpionella alpina marks the beginning of the Berriasian and thus Cretaceous.

 Distribution

 Fossils of the genus have been found in: